easybuild-org/EasyBuild.FileSystemProvider/README.md

 ```

 > [!WARNING]
 > At the time of writing, `RelativeFileSystemProvider` does not watch you filesystem for changes.
-To manually refresh changes, you can do one of the following:
+To refresh changes, you can do one of the following:
+> * Restart the IDE
+> * Make a change to RelativeFileSystemProvider<"."> to force a refresh
 > * Rebuild the project
-> * Restart the IDE
 >
 > This is [planned](https://github.com/easybuild-org/EasyBuild.FileSystemProvider/issues/1) to be improved in the future